-- - 3) the opportunity of the student to actually practice the process of real biological science.
-This research opportunity is the mark of a high quality science education at a selective institution. - 4) the opportunity to satisfy biology elective requirements by taking Biology 499 (Undergraduate Research) for 4 credits. - 5) the opportunity to satisfy biology elective requirements by taking up to 2 credits of Biology 495 (Seminar in Biology).
+3) the opportunity of the student to actually practice the process of real biological science.
+This research opportunity is the mark of a high quality science education at a selective institution.

+4) the opportunity to satisfy biology elective requirements by taking Biology 499 (Undergraduate Research) for 3 credits.

+5) the opportunity to satisfy biology elective requirements by taking up to 2 credits of Biology 495 (Seminar in Biology).

-6) the opportunity to apply for and possibly receive a modest stipend from the University.
+6) the opportunity to apply for and possibly receive a modest stipend from the department or the university grants office.